magnitudedev/magnitude-ts/README.md

 # Magnitude

 [Magnitude](https://magnitude.run) is AI-powered E2E testing for web apps.
+Sign up [here](https://app.magnitude.run/signup).

 This repo is a TypeScript client for running natural language test cases with Magnitude.

+Magnitude can be used however you like, but some common use cases include:
+- Pre-deployment E2E testing: Check all your core user flows before deploying with low maintenance.
+- Production monitoring: Make sure key flows are always working properly and find bugs before your users do.
+- Local testing - Magnitude can run on any machine with no additional setup.
+Use it in dev environments, pipelines, or wherever.

 ## Installation